Sowmiya2195/Obstacle-Avoiding-Robot/README.md

-# Obstacle-Avoiding-Robot
-This project is an Obstacle Avoiding Robot using Arduino and ultrasonic sensors.
-The robot detects obstacles in its path and changes direction automatically to avoid collisions.
-It demonstrates autonomous navigation, real-time decision making, and is ideal for robotics beginners.
+ Obstacle Avoiding Robot
+       A small robot using Arduino and ultrasonic sensor.
+It moves forward and automatically turns when it finds an obstacle.

+Main parts:

+1.Arduino Uno
+2.Ultrasonic sensor
+3.Motor driver (L293D)
+4.DC motors & battery

+Working:

+1.Sensor checks distance
+2.If obstacle is near → robot turns
+3.Else → robot goes forward